What is Community Living Service Delivery?

 Community Living Service Delivery (CLSD) is a branch of the Ministry of Social Services that works with people with intellectual disabilities and helps them access a variety of community-based services.

 CLSD staff work to ensure that the physical, emotional, and social needs of people with intellectual disabilities are met and that they are able to live as independently as possible within their own communities.

 To apply for services through CLSD, please contact the Community Living Service Delivery Office nearest you.
 Each person who meets CLSD eligibility requirements will be assigned a Community Services Worker who provides a broad range of support including:

-- Individual client support, counselling and crisis intervention;
+- Individualized support, counselling, and crisis intervention

-- Assessment of client and family needs;
+- Assessment of individual and family needs

 Outreach and Prevention Services

 CLSD’s Outreach and Prevention Services unit supports people with complex or high needs.
 Our team of multi-disciplinary professionals offer a range of services to people and their care providers.